 Follow on Twitter

-Judge Glock is the director of research and a senior fellow at the Manhattan Institute and a contributing editor at City Journal.
+Judge Glock is the director of research and a senior fellow at the Manhattan Institute, and a contributing editor at City Journal.

 Justin Germain